 Although NYC air quality is improving, air pollution, such as fine particles ($PM{2.5}$), can cause health problems, particularly among the very young, seniors and those with preexisting health conditions.
-In Coney Island, levels of $PM{2.5}$, the most harmful air pollutant, are 8.0 micrograms per cubic meter, one of the lowest in the city.
+In Borough Park, levels of $PM{2.5}$, the most harmful air pollutant, are 8.5 micrograms per cubic meter, compared with 8.7 in Brooklyn and 8.6 citywide.